KaiPereira/KaiNC-Mill-V1/journal/CNC Machine Journal - Started April 27th.md

 Now let's go back to talking about rigidity.
 I was browsing around in the [PrintNC discord](https://discord.com/invite/printnc-diy-cnc-hobby-machining-making-648972213734604807) and I kept on seeing that people suggested using steel to mill aluminum, because it's nearly 4x AS RIGID in many cases!!
 While I definitely still want to use extrusion for ease of assembly, I'm definitely going to consider maybe some steel parts like panels on the side.

 I also really want to consider using a mix of larger and smaller extrusions in weaker and stronger spots.
-This is a really cool DIY CNC mill design I found in the PrintNC discord (I forgot who it was from though :( ).
+This is a really cool DIY CNC mill design I found in the PrintNC discord (I forgot who it was from though).

 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeUsATReBbQGrH6pCXiCaGNrX0VAgS8kHitkhg_dPPRu91cT3YxJlC8oo8_LxWufcySvzPs2zTax6susLEMOqd6_l7V2FfYFMNtrVNu5DafU6yQGuZGBWSUwwCQ704yVBqqirh_HA?key=fT4XSf48xS1RgFciDTHXKleY)